Lancaster City Council elections: 2019–2023

 In June 2020, Liberal Democrat councillor Michael Mumford (Kellet) died.
 Due to the COVID-19 pandemic, no council by-elections will take place in the UK until May 2021 at the earliest.

 Jack O'Dwyer-Henry, Eco-Socialist Independent (elected Labour) councillor for the University and Scotforth Rural ward, resigned from the council, triggering a by-election in the ward.

+2023–2027

+Green Party councillor Shelagh McGregor (Castle) resigned in January 2024.

+Labour councillor Paul Gardner (Carnforth and Millhead) died in December 2023.

+Labour councillor Erin Hall (University) resigned in May 2024.

+Green Party councillor Grace Russell (John O'Gaunt) resigned in March 2025.